Co-segmentation Inspired Attention Module for Video-based Computer Vision Tasks: Introduction

 The paper is organized as follows.
-Section \ref{sec:relaredworks} details some of the related works, Section \ref{sec:cosegmodule} briefly describes the co-segmentation concept that our work is based upon and formulates a generic co-segmentation based attention module to activate common salient regions among a set of frames, Section \ref{sec:applications} illustrates the applicability of COSAM module on three video based computer vision tasks, then Section \ref{sec:experiments} shows the experiments performed on these tasks along with the comparison of state-of-the-art methods.
-Finally, section \ref{sec:conclusion} concludes with the summary and possible future directions.
+Section \ref{sec:relaredworks} details some of the related works, Section \ref{sec:cosegmodule} briefly describes the co-segmentation concept that our work is based upon and formulates a generic co-segmentation based attention module to activate common task-specific salient regions among a set of frames, Section \ref{sec:applications} illustrates the applicability of COSAM module on three video-based computer vision tasks, then Section \ref{sec:experiments} shows the experiments performed on these tasks along with a comparison with the state-of-the-art methods.
+Finally, section \ref{sec:conclusion} concludes with a summary and possible future directions.